Performance Tips

 Symptom: Slow despite small dataset

-Solution: Increase chunk_size
+Solution: Increase chunk_size to reduce overhead

 Production Optimization